 Now, by the time he starts the third packet, he feels full and doesn’t want to eat the 3rd packet.
 Hence the marginal utility of 3rd packet is 0.

 If for the sale of this experimentation, we make him eat the 4th packet, then he forcefully eats the 4th one, the utility actually becomes negative.
-This behaviour of deriving less and less satisfaction from the successive consumption of the same commodity makes the Marginal Utility Curve downward sloping.
-And that is exactly what Diminishing marginal utility means.
+This behavior of deriving less and less satisfaction from the successive consumption of the same commodity makes the Marginal Utility Curve downward sloping.

-For the law of Diminishing Marginal Utility to be true and operative, the following things have to be in constant existence throughout the period when the law operates:
+For the law to be true and operative, the following things have to be in constant existence throughout the period when the law operates:

 - Utility derived from the consumption is clearly measurable and can be expressed in quantifiable units.

 - The units consumed are identical in nature – their size, shape, color, pattern, taste are the same.
-A tiny difference on any on any of these aspects may cause the consumer’s experience and satisfaction level to vary and Law of Diminishing Marginal Utility will not be operative.
+A tiny difference in any on any of these aspects may cause the consumer’s experience and satisfaction level to vary and the Law of Diminishing Marginal Utility will not be operative.